What Are the Different Types of Dental Procedures That Exist Today?

 It can be applied on the back or the front of the tooth depending on where the problem area is, and it is less expensive than other cosmetic treatments.

 However, they can break off and stain much more easily than veneers, so if that would occur, ask the dentist if they can repair it.
 Usually, you can get it fixed in one sitting.

-Getting a regular fluoride treatment is highly recommended in the dental industry.
+Getting regular fluoride treatments is highly recommended in the dental industry.
 This is a sticky substance that your dentist will apply to your teeth, generally after your routine dentist appointment.

 Fluoride can help strengthen teeth and prevent tooth decay, cavities, and plaque from building up on your teeth.
 You will most likely be asked not to eat or drink anything for thirty minutes after the application.

-Depending on your oralhealth, your dentist may ask you to come back for a treatment every three, six, or twelve months.
+Depending on your oral health, your dentist may ask you to come back for treatment every three, six, or twelve months.